ECAA Adoption FAQS

 Until the adoption fee has been paid and a contract signed, pets are considered still available for adoption, will remain on the website and we will continue to take applications and screen potential adopters.

+We charge an adoption fee to cover the costs incurred by our organization and our fosters.
+Our adoption fees cover a variety of costs.
 Here is a breakdown of where the adoption fees go for one dog:

 - Transport of a puppy from their kill shelter: $100-$175

 - Basic/Extensive Medical care when with us: $30-$1,000+